- Notarial services

 Must the parent lodging a child application be an Australian citizen?

 My child's passport photo needs updating.
 Can I change the photo?

 You can update the passport photo once free of charge only for children under the age of five who have been issued with a passport in the first year of their life.
 The passport with the new photograph will be valid only until the expiry date of the original passport issued.

 To update a child's photograph you must complete a new passport application and submit it with original supporting documentation and photographs endorsed and signed by a guarantor.

 I would like to visit/work/study in Japan.
 Do I need a visa?
 How should I apply?

-The Australian Embassy to Japan provides information on visas to Australia.
-For information on visas to Japan, please visit the Japanese Embassy to Australia website.
+The Australian Embassy in Tokyo is unable to provide information on visas to Japan.
+For information and enquiries on visas to Japan, please contact the nearest Embassy or Consulate-General of Japan in Australia.